Reviews You Can Rely On

 The Leatherman Signal earns mention here for its truly unique set of functions.
 This is arguably the most specialized tool we review here.
 Its feature set is, initially, familiar.
 It has a blade, a saw, and some openers and drivers.
 Looking deeper, though, it also includes a hammer surface, fire starter striker, signal whistle, and blade sharpener.
 To accomplish this, the Signal includes two parts that can be removed from the body/arms of the pliers.
 It is sold with a belt sheath and also includes the option of pocket clip or carabiner carry.

-We wish the main blade were not serrated.
-Yes, a serrated edge cuts a few things a little better than a straight edge, but that serrated edge suffers or completely fails to cut many other things, especially when it is dulled.
-And once dull, a serrated edge is more difficult to sharpen, whereas the included sharpener on the Signal could be used to resurface an entirely straight-edged blade.
-The inclusion of a serrated portion on the blade seems like a marketing move more than a practical one.
-The Signal is unique in Leatherman's lineup in that it has their proprietary squashed bit driver, AND a standard 1/4 inch bit holder (though it isn't oriented in an ideal fashion).
-For survivalists looking for a multi-tool designed with bushcraft in mind, while also functional around the home, the Signal is a great piece of gear to add to the kit.
-The SOG PowerAccess is another great option for just a little less, or if you are willing to invest more in your multi-tool, the ARC is a great all-around option.
+We would prefer a straight main blade rather than a serrated one.
+Yes, a serrated edge cuts some things a bit better than a straight edge, but it suffers or completely fails to cut many other things, especially when dulled.
+Once dull, a serrated edge is more challenging to sharpen, whereas the included sharpener on the Signal could resurface an entirely straight-edged blade.
+The serrated blade seems more like a marketing decision than a practical one.
+Unique in Leatherman's lineup, the Signal features their proprietary squashed bit driver AND a standard 1/4 inch bit holder (though it's not oriented in the best fashion).
+If you're a survivalist searching for a multi-tool designed with bushcraft in mind that's also functional around the home, the Signal is an excellent choice.
+The SOG PowerAccess is another terrific option that costs a bit less, or if you are willing to invest, the ARC is a great all-around multi-tool.

 Read more: Leatherman Signal review